 Pre-COVID, sales organizations were busy digitizing the assets, processes, and business practices involved with customer interactions.
 The pandemic’s impact has significantly affected those efforts.
 This research identifies how firms are refocusing sales digitization efforts in light of the challenges posed by COVID, quarantines, and virtual sales.
-It examines digitization’s relationship with internal sales process as well as external buyer/seller interactions, and attempts to measure how firms are recasting, accelerating, or reallocating digitization investments in response to crisis.
+It examines digitization’s relationship with the internal sales process as well as external buyer/seller interactions and attempts to measure how firms are recasting, accelerating, or reallocating digitization investments in response to the crisis.

-The research will provide a longitudinal view of results by comparing findings with a similar study conclude pre-pandemic in March 2020.
+The research will provide a longitudinal view of results by comparing findings with a similar study that conclude pre-pandemic in March 2020.

 Research focus areas include:

 - Sales management’s objectives, priorities, and improvement opportunities related to digitizing sales effort